 - Meet the safety and environmental regulatory requirements.

 - Meet functionality constraints in terms of waste water generation patterns, BOD reduction goals, hydraulic retention times and existing practices.

 - Consider climatic factors in your design.

-- Economic considerations in all designs (Capital versus operating costs, comparison to current state of affairs).
+- Economic considerations in all designs (Capital versus operating costs, comparison to the current state of affairs).

 - Scalability to accommodate different funding scenarios.

 Completion of this project will include the provision of a complete, buildable design with supporting calculations demonstrating feasibility, evaluation of the net present value of the design, and testing of the device at a site located in Oregon.